Hepatitis B is a type of virus that can infect the liver.

 People with chronic hepatitis B can still pass the virus on to other people, even if it is not causing any symptoms.

-Around 20% of people with chronic hepatitis B will go on to develop scarring of the liver (cirrhosis), which can take 20 years to develop, and around 1 in 10 people with cirrhosis will develop liver cancer.
+Around 20% of people with chronic hepatitis B will go on to develop scarring of the liver (cirrhosis), which can take 10 to 20 years to develop, and around 1 in 10 people with cirrhosis will develop liver cancer.

 There is currently no specific treatment for acute hepatitis B, other than using painkillers to relieve symptoms.